ryradit/customerinsightanalysis/README.md

 ## 🙏 Acknowledgments

 - Next.js team for the amazing framework
-- OpenAI and Google for AI model APIs
+- Google for AI model APIs
 - Chart.js for visualization capabilities
 - Tailwind CSS for styling system